 Day 6: Feed your starter twice today with a ratio of 1:3:3.
 Just like you did on Day 5.
 Check again after the 1st feed like you did yesterday, it will eventually rise by double, even triple after a feeding.

-Day 7: Time to evaluate and determine if it’s ready to bake.
-Maybe this morning it has still maintained a bit of a rise “or build”.
-If so, you can try a float test, but don’t stir it.
-Carefully dip into the starter with a spoon and pull off a small section, about a tsp or less.
+Day 7: Time to evaluate and determine if it's ready to bake.
+Maybe this morning it has still maintained a bit of a rise "or build".
+If so, you can try a float test, but don't stir it.
+Carefully dip into the starter with a spoon and pull off a small section, about a teaspoon or less.
 With a wet finger, gently push off the little dab into a glass or bowl of water.
 Does it float?
-If it does – it’s ready to use.
+If it does - it's ready to use.
 If it sinks, then do another feed this morning at a 1:3:3 and another feed tonight at 1:3:3.
-Re-evaluate tomorrow to see how it’s going.
-Worst case – it will take 10 days or so but it WILL definitely develop and become active.
+Re-evaluate tomorrow to see how it's going.
+Worst case - it will take 10 days or so but it WILL definitely develop and become active.
 Have faith!